Thtcare/biga_workshop/Linux Tutorial.md

-Linux is a widely-used open-source operating system, similar to Windows, Mac, and Android.
+# What is Linux?

+Linux is an open-source operating system, similar to Windows and macOS.
+It is widely used in various devices, from smartphones and computers to servers and supercomputers.
+The Linux OS consists of key components such as the kernel (core system), bootloader, init system, daemons, graphical server, desktop environment, and applications.

+One of Linux's main advantages is its reliability, security, and cost-effectiveness, as it is free to use and modify.
+It also offers flexibility, with various distributions (distros) available, such as Ubuntu, Debian, Fedora, and CentOS, catering to different needs.
+Due to its stability and security, Linux is commonly used in enterprise environments, web servers, and cloud computing.

-Basic Linux Commands
+# Basic Linux Commands
 ## Commands Overview

 | Command | Description | Example |